getodk/docs/docs/entities-quick-reference.rst

 Creating and Updating Entity Data
 ---------------------------------

-When you are designing your form, you can specify how Entities should be created from submissions.
+When you are designing your form, you can specify how Entities should be created or updated from submissions.

 To make a form that creates or updates Entities, there are two places to make changes in your form: the ``survey`` sheet and the ``entities`` sheet.